General Help Topics

 Our "Installation and Owner's Manuals" are written for both the contractor and the home owner.
 Keep yours handy for proper maintenance and repair reference for the life of your unit.
 If you no longer have yours, you can download the applicable manual here

-While our products are manufactured for whole house residential applications, commercial installation is acceptable.
-Please carefully review product specifications prior to installation to ensure the model adequately accommodates your space.
+Since a majority of our products are manufactured for whole house residential applications, a commercial installation would void the warranty.
+Please carefully review product specifications prior to installation to ensure the model adequately accommodates the commercial space.

 If you suspect you are being subjected to carbon monoxide poisoning get fresh air IMMEDIATELY.
 Open windows and doors for more ventilation, turn off any combustion appliances, and leave the house.
-You could lose consciousness and die from carbon monoxide poisoning if you do nothing.
 It is also important to contact a doctor IMMEDIATELY for a proper diagnosis.
 Remember to tell your doctor that you suspect carbon monoxide poisoning is causing your problems.
 Prompt medical attention is important.

 Remember that some symptoms from combustion pollutants - headaches, dizziness, sleepiness, coughing, and watery eyes - may also occur because of common medical problems.
 These medical problems include colds, the flu or allergies.
 Similar symptoms may also occur because of other indoor air pollutants.
 Contact your doctor for a proper diagnosis.